KNULenaLindauer/Facial-Recognition-under-varying-lighting-conditins-using-SVM/README.md

 The model achieved a test accuracy of 99.94%, highlighting the effectiveness of SVM in handling diverse lighting conditions

 #### Performance

-The SVM-based approach demonstrated computational efficiency, making it suitable for small to medium-sized datasets It is particularly effective in controlled environments, where preprocessing steps significantly enhance performance
+The SVM-based approach demonstrated computational efficiency, making it suitable for small to medium-sized datasets, particularly in controlled environments where preprocessing steps significantly enhance performance (Rana et al., 2022; Georghiades et al., 2001).
+However, due to the extensive nature of the computations involved, particularly with larger datasets, the overall execution time for the model can be quite substantial.
+This issue is compounded when additional steps for a more detailed analysis are incorporated.

-# Trainieren benötigt etwas Zeit, Assessments brauchen jedoch sehr lange, bis alle Metrices erstellt werden
+To address this, the code has been divided into two main sections: the primary part handles the core functionality of the model, and a secondary, more detailed analysis section is included to evaluate the extended performance metrics.
+While the main component processes data efficiently, the additional analysis introduces further computational complexity, resulting in longer processing times.
+This structure allows for more manageable execution of the model while still providing the necessary in-depth insights into the algorithm’s performance, including accuracy, F1-score, precision, recall, and cross-validation results.

+This approach enables a more modular exploration of the results, with the detailed analysis section being run separately when in-depth evaluations are needed, balancing the need for computational efficiency and comprehensive model assessment.

 #### Insights
 - Dataset